Why you can’t stop nitpicking your partner

 One of the hardest things about stopping the habit of nitpicking is admitting our own flaws.
 When you’ve focused so long on someone else’s imperfections, it can be very challenging to turn the microscope back on you.

 What’s even harder?
-Communicating them to your partner.
+Communicating these flaws to your partner.

 For example, let’s say your partner stays out late with friends every week.
 This bothers you because you take it personally.
-You may nitpick and instinctually think, “Why does he need to go out every week with his friends?
-Is he really THAT bored at home?”
+You may nitpick and instinctually think, “Why do they need to go out every week with friends?
+Are they really THAT bored at home?”

 Your usual habit is to send an angry text about why you need them to come home.
-You can easily come up with plenty of reasons to ask them to come home early.
+You easily come up with reasons to come home early.
 They need to spend more time with the kids, do chores around the house, spend more quality time with you, etc. These are all valid things to want in a relationship.

-But instead of sending the angry text, you can own up to what’s really causing you to feel upset and work through that.
+But instead of sending the angry text, you can own up to what’s really causing you to feel upset.
 You might admit that you feel lonely when your partner is out every week, even though you spend lots of time together otherwise.
 You might own up to feeling jealous that they have a close group of friends when you don’t.

 It takes SO much vulnerability to say something like that and admit to our own irrational fears.
 It’s scary as heck.
 Trust me, I know.